aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ### Batch processing

 We support Appsync's batching mechanism for Lambda Resolvers.
-To handle multiple events in a batch and prevent multiple lambda executions, configure your Appsync to group events and use the `@batch_resolver` or `@batch_async_resolver` decorators.
+To handle multiple events in a batch and prevent multiple lambda executions, configure your Appsync to group events and use the `@batch_resolver` or `@async_batch_resolver` decorators.

 ???+ info
     If you want to understand more how to configure batch processing for the AppSync, please follow this [guide](https://aws.amazon.com/blogs/mobile/introducing-configurable-batching-size-for-aws-appsync-lambda-resolvers/){target="_blank"}.